TMC leader Abhishek appears before CBI amidst heavy security deployment | Law-Order

 - India

-TMC leader Abhishek Banerjee, appeared before the CBI at its Kolkata office on Saturday morning, where he had been called as part of the agency's probe into the school jobs scam.
+TMC leader Abhishek Banerjee, who appeared before the CBI at its Kolkata office on Saturday morning, where he had been called as part of the agency's probe into the school jobs scam, has decided to move the Supreme Court challenging the Calcutta High court, which has cleared decks for his questioning.

-Banerjee drove down to the CBI office at Nizam palace amidst heavy security deployment in the area at around 10.58 am and went to meet the officers designated to probe the case.
+Banerjee has been inside the CBI office at Nizam Palace amidst heavy security deployment in the area since 11 am answering questions posed by officers designated to probe the case.

+Before appearing before the CBI this morning, Abhishek Banerjee wrote a letter to the CBI informing them he is moving the Supreme Court challenging the High Court order which allows investigative agencies CBI and ED to question him.

+''At the very onset, I state that I am rather shocked to find that the notice under reference was served upon me on 19.05.2023 in the afternoon, directing me to appear before your office at Kolkata at 11.00 am on 20.05.2023, providing me less than a day's time to comply,'' he wrote.

+Mentioning that he was in the midst of a two-month-long state-wide yatra to connect with the people of West Bengal, Abhishek said he, in the interest of extending full cooperation to the CBI investigation, decided to abide by the summons.

-Earlier in the day, Enforcement Directorate conducted a raid at the residence of Sujay Krishna Bhadra, considered to be close to TMC top brass in connection with its probe into the school jobs scam, an official of the central agency said.
+''Please note that I have preferred a Special Leave Petition before the Hon'ble Supreme Court of lndia, thereby challenging the order dated 18.05.2023 (passed by Calcutta High Court),'' He wrote that this would be ''mentioned for urgent hearing before the Hon'ble Supreme Court of India'' on Monday or ''as and when the business of the Hon'ble Court shall permit.''
+Earlier in the day, the Enforcement Directorate conducted a raid at the residence of Sujay Krishna Bhadra, considered to be close to TMC top brass, in connection with its probe into the school jobs scam, an official of the central agency said.

-The raid was carried out at the Behala house of ‘Kalighat er Kaku' (Kalighat's uncle) as he is popularly known, the official said.
+The official said the raid was carried out at the Behala house of 'Kalighat er Kaku' (Kalighat's uncle) as he is popularly known.

-Bhadra had on March 15 appeared before the CBI for his alleged involvement in illegal appointments made in different state-run and state-aided schools in West Bengal.
+On March 15, Bhadra appeared before the CBI for his alleged involvement in illegal appointments made in different state-run and state-aided schools in West Bengal.

+While the Central Bureau of Investigation is probing the criminal aspect of the scam, the ED is looking into the money trail involved in the alleged irregularities in school recruitment.

+''I dare the CBI to arrest me if they have any proof of corruption against me,'' Abhishek said at a rally in Bankura.

-On Thursday, Calcutta High Court had dismissed a petition filed by Banerjee seeking recall of a previous order of the court which said that investigative agencies such as CBI and ED could interrogate him in the teacher recruitment scam.
+On Thursday, Calcutta High Court dismissed a petition filed by Banerjee seeking recall of a previous court order, which said that investigative agencies such as CBI and ED could interrogate him in the teacher recruitment scam.

-The TMC leader's had name cropped up in a complaint filed by Kuntal Ghosh, an accused in the scam.
-Ghosh alleged that he was being pressured by central investigating agencies to name Abhishek Banerjee in the school scam case.
+The TMC leader's name cropped up in a complaint filed by Kuntal Ghosh, an accused in the scam.
+Ghosh alleged that central investigating agencies were pressuring him to name Abhishek Banerjee in the school scam case.

 The matter may now be taken up before a vacation bench of the High Court which will sit from Monday onwards.